Canardoux/flutter_sound/README.md

 #### Seek player

-When using the `SoundPlayer` you can seek to a specific position in the audio stream before or whilst playing the audio.
+When using the `AudioPlayer` you can seek to a specific position in the audio stream before or whilst playing the audio.

 ```dart
 await player.seekTo(Duration(seconds: 1));